 Fortunately, many studies of the success rates and exam results of Steiner-Waldorf children tend to show that this criticism doesn’t hold water.
 For example:

-- A Stanford University study of one Waldorf school in Sacramento found that the students at the school were outperforming the average non-Waldorf educated child on standardized tests by 8th
+- A Stanford University study of one Waldorf school in Sacramento found that the students at the school were outperforming the average non-Waldorf educated child on standardized tests by 8th grade.

 - A New Zealand study published in Early Childhood Research Quarterly found Waldorf-educated students caught up with their mainstream peers in reading by age 10, despite a later start.